AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 Commercial white lists are based on a system that allows the sender to bypass antispam filters altogether or be assigned incremental points as they enter the system.
 Those commercial white lists operate on a CPM (cost per thousand) or annual basis and are offered by independent commercial organizations such as Return Path.
 ISPs are free to use those services and the number that do vary depending on each white list.

 A sender that has been certified may then be more confident as it executes new campaigns.
 Some white lists also facilitate opening of images in Webmail interfaces and activation of hyperlinks.
-Certification on such commercial white lists has undeniable upside for email marketers.
+Certification on such commercial white lists has undeniable upside for email marketers.-->

+### Certification {#certification}

+Certification is a whitelisting and sending practices program that helps ensuring that emails are received without being blocked by antispam filters or other email blocking systems.

+Certified senders are added to email whitelists which are used by global mailbox providers and email security companies.
+These commercial whitelists are based on a system that allows the sender to bypass antispam filters altogether or be assigned incremental points as they enter the system.

+These paying whitelists (CPT or on an annual basis) are offered by systems such as [Return Path Certification](https://www.validity.com/products/returnpath/certification/).

+ISPs are free to use these services and the number of ISPs can vary depending on the whitelist.
+Certain whitelists also offer to open images and activate links.

+However, because more and more ISPs build their antispam filters based on each user behavior rather than analyzing the message content itself, using Return Path Certification or similar whitelisting program cannot be a delivery guarantee.

 ### Email Monitoring Reports {#email-monitoring-reports}